maxshean/Research/Layer_2/L2_Approaches/README.md

 I reccomend reading about L2 approaches in the following order.

+0. Side Chains (if you are not already familiar with the concept)
-0. State Channels
+1. State Channels
-1. Plasma
+2. Plasma
-2. Rollups
+3. Rollups
+4. Validium
+5. Hybrid Approaches